Independent Assurance Initiative · Est. 2026

 Pre-Submission Verification · Medicare Advantage Risk Adjustment

-A healthcare analytics team submitted a hierarchical logistic regression model for risk-adjusted readmission rate verification prior to CMS quality reporting.
-RIQA verified whether the implemented model matched the declared specification across 142,800 beneficiaries and 14 providers, evaluating look-back window logic, ICD mapping versions, and ETL transformation consistency.
+A healthcare analytics team submitted a hierarchical logistic regression model for risk-adjusted readmission rate verification prior to CMS quality reporting across 142,800 beneficiaries and 14 providers.

 F-201 · HCC look-back window mismatch (12 vs 24 mo)Major